AmanVerma2202/sarvamTaskModified/README.md

 ## Features
-**PDF Upload**: Users can upload any PDF file through the web interface.
+**PDF Upload**: Users can upload any PDF file through the web interface.<br/>
-**Character Extraction**: The application extracts each character from the PDF along with its associated metadata, such as font style, size, color, position, and Unicode value.
+**Character Extraction**: The application extracts each character from the PDF along with its associated metadata, such as font style, size, color, position, and Unicode value.<br/>
-**AI Analysis**: The extracted data is sent to Google Gemini AI, which analyzes the text and provides additional insights.
+**AI Analysis**: The extracted data is sent to Google Gemini AI, which analyzes the text and provides additional insights.<br/>
-**User-Friendly UI**: The results from the AI analysis are displayed in a clean and organized manner for easy understanding.
+**User-Friendly UI**: The results from the AI analysis are displayed in a clean and organized manner for easy understanding.<br/>